FrankC01/pysui/README.md

 **PyPi**
 - [Latest PyPi Version](https://pypi.org/project/pysui/)

+There is a companion package called [pysui-gadgets](https://github.com/FrankC01/pysui_gadgets) with a few utilities and ge-gaws that you may find interesting.
+It is a separate package also on on PyPi.

 **Documentation**
 - [ReadTheDocs](https://pysui.readthedocs.io/en/latest/index.html)

 Refer to the [Changes](https://github.com/FrankC01/pysui/blob/main/CHANGELOG.md) log for recent additions, changes, fixes and removals...

 ## Ready to run
 Requires: